Shopify/hosted-payment-sim/README.md

 ### Going Live

-As soon as you are confident that your implementation is complete, we'll need to collect some more information about your gateway,
+As soon as you are confident that your implementation is complete, please send another email to payment-integrations@shopify.com with the following details:

+  + A link to a live (non-test) order processed with the Universal DevKit. eg/ ``http://shopname.myshopify.com/orders/123123123``
   + Names for any fields that your gateway will require shops to input when setting it up within Shopify.
     + Your gateway name
     + Label for the ``x_account_id`` field, needs to match your existing terminology, e.g. ``Merchant ID`` or ``Account #``